shellym96/navy-seal-adventure/README.md

 I've used the following Python packages and/or external imported packages.

 - `colorama`: used for including color in the terminal
+- `simple terminal menu`: used to implement the menu

 ## Testing